 Our success and future growth depend upon the continued services of our management team and other key employees.
 Our Chief Executive Officer, Michael Massaro, and our President and Chief Operating Officer, Rob Orgel, are critical to our overall management, as well as the continued development of our solutions, strategic partnerships, culture, relationships with financial institutions, and strategic direction.
 From time to time, there may be changes in our management team resulting from the hiring or departure of executives and key employees, which could disrupt our business.
 Our senior management and key employees are employed on an at-will basis.
 We currently have "key person" insurance on our Chief Executive Officer, Michael Massaro, but not for any of the other members of our management team.
 Certain of our key employees have been with us for a long period of time and have fully vested stock options or other long-term equity incentives that may become valuable and will be publicly tradable upon the completion of an initial public offering.
-We cannot ensure that we will be able to retain the services of any members of our senior management or other key employees should any of them depart.
-The loss of our Chief Executive Officer, or one or more of our senior management, or other key employees could harm our business, and we may not be able to find adequate replacements.
+We cannot ensure that we will be able to retain the services of any members of our senior management or other key employees or that we would be able to timely replace members of our senior management or other key employees should any of them depart.
+The loss of our Chief Executive Officer, or our President and Chief Operating Officer, or one or more of our senior management, or other key employees could harm our business, and we may not be able to find adequate replacements.